+Leave for seal of the set t in the second second Address constal also for the Link advectore and the state of the

-Service Summary Issues for resolution or opportunities for improvement What would the future look like or what results do you expect to see if this problem was solved?
-(Include description of service, information about users, service costs, etc.) was solveu: Outcomes of user research Who is it a problem for?
+Service Summary Issues for resolution or opportunitie es for improvement what results do you expect to see if this problem

+(Include description of service, information about users, service costs, etc.) was solved?

+(,,,,,,, .

+w/L 2 4

+Outcomes of user research Who is it a problem for?
 Why?
-Who should be involved in further stages?
-Co-design with Approving authority Keep informed Approving authority keep informed
+Who should be involved in further s tages?

+Co-design with

+Co-design with

+Keep informed

+Co-design with